MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-jupyter-local.md

 EstimatesOverview(result)
 ```

-In the "Estimate type" column of the results table, you can see the number of different combinations of $\text{\{number of qubit, runtime\}}$ for your algorithm.
+In the "Estimate type" column of the results table, you can see the number of different combinations of $\text{\{number of qubits, runtime\}}$ for your algorithm.
 In this case, the Resource Estimator calculates 22 different combinations.

-The qubit-time diagram shows the number of physical qubits and the runtime of the algorithm for each $\text{\{number of qubit, runtime\}}$ pair.
+The qubit-time diagram shows the number of physical qubits and the runtime of the algorithm for each $\text{\{number of qubits, runtime\}}$ pair.
 You can hover over each point to see the details of the resource estimation at that point.

 :::image type="content" source="../media/qubit-time-frontier-estimation-jupyter-shorRE.png" alt-text="Screenshot showing the qubit-time diagram with frontier estimation of the Resource Estimator.":::